 Alienware might be a pricey brand, but what you get for your money is usually worth it.
 That’s certainly the case with the latest generation of Area-51 performance gaming machine, which has a unique looking chassis full of powerful hardware.

 With up to dual GTX 1080 Ti graphics cards and extreme Intel processors, there isn’t a game available today that will make this system whimper.
 If that does happen in the future though, the easy access you get with this system’s odd-ball case makes it a cinch to upgrade.
-It’s also incredibly robust, meaning if you do decide to lug it around – it is a little unwieldy – you can feel confident that any bangs or drops will keep everything inside well protected.
+It’s also incredibly robust, meaning if you do decide to lug this beast around – it is a little unwieldy – you can feel confident that everything inside will remain well protected even if banged or dropped.

 Read our full Alienware Area-51 R5 review